Fiz Brown: Development

-McAlpine said that her emotional scenes with Hawley (John Stape) were very draining and very hard work.
-She told The Mirror: "It's been very draining.
+In an interview with The Mirror, McAlpine described her emotional scenes with Hawley (John Stape) as physically demanding: "It's been very draining.
 Not emotionally, because I never take my work home with me, but genuinely physically exhausting.
-It's tiring having to cry continuously and I take a long time to recover from that.
+It's tiring having to cry continuously, and I take a long time to recover from that.
 My face goes all red and my eyes sting for ages afterwards.
-I'm not a good crier!".
-She added: "I've always been a huge Corrie fan.
-Being a Northern girl it was always on in my living room.
+I'm not a good crier!"
+She added, "I've always been a huge Corrie fan.
+Being a Northern girl, it was always on in my living room.
 And even today, I love sitting down and catching up with what's going on.
 This is my dream job."

 McAlpine admitted that her wedding plans caused her to receive a mixed reaction from viewers.
-On This Morning, McAlpine revealed: "It has divided the nation - some people think she's absolutely mad.
-But it's funny, before I proposed and did that big thing with the banner, everyone was saying, 'Oh, I think you should marry him', and now I've taken the decision into my own hands I don't think they like it now.
+On This Morning, McAlpine revealed: "It has divided the nation—some people think she's absolutely mad.
+But it's funny, before I proposed and did that big thing with the banner, everyone was saying, 'Oh, I think you should marry him, and now I've decided on my own hands, I don't think they like it now.
 I think people aren't happy about it now.
-They liked the idea but now they are worried."
-McAlpine added: "He didn't mean to do it for five weeks - he didn't mean to lock her up for that long, I know that.
+They liked the idea, but now they are worried."
+McAlpine added: "He didn't mean to do it for five weeks—he didn't mean to lock her up for that long, I know that.
 I do believe him."